 - Working for respectful campus engagement in all political activities.

-- We want WSU voter turnout to beat the national average.
+- Have WSU voter turnout to beat the national average.

-- We collect data on political programming across campus.
+- Collect data on political programming across campus.

 - Host events related to national Civic Holidays: National Voter Registration Day, National Voter Education Week, Vote Early Day, Election Heroes Day, Election Day.